Goodness Nwachukwu

-Goodness Nwachukwu (born 6 October 1998) is a Nigerian athlete who specialises in the discus.
+Goodness Chiemerie Nwachukwu (born 6 October 1998) is a Nigerian athlete who specializes in the discus.

+Career

 She won the gold medal in the Women's Discus F42 at the 2022 Commonwealth Games, setting a new world record for the discipline of 36.56m.
 She broke her own world record of 32.95m, previously set at the 2021 World Para Athletics Grand Prix in Tunis.